 Apart from his many qualifications in the field of finance and financial advice, he is also a student of Behavioral Studies.
 He has delivered over 50 adviser facing presentations dealing with technical skills and the psychology of client engagement.

-The author sets out the reasons for lack of client engagement and explains why this has occurred in the past.
+The author sets out the reasons for the lack of client engagement and explains why this has occurred in the past.
 He then takes the adviser on a journey as to how all this can be changed.
-He describes how the modern adviser can connect with their clients.
+He describes how a modern adviser can connect with their clients.

 It seems that while advisers can use all their skills to deliver the perfect statement of advice, the client sits there in a state of inertia, unable to grasp the concepts and move forward with the recommendations.